 Applications are on a ‘first-come, first-served’ basis.
 Enquiries for available places on the course can be made by the website application form.
-You will be advised as to availability and you will be asked to pay a deposit of £200 within 28 days to secure your booking.
+You will be required to pay a deposit of £200 within 28 days to secure your booking.
 Once your payment is received, you will receive email confirmation of your place on the course.
-The balance must be paid in full by 1st June 2019.
+The balance must be paid in full by 1st June 2020.

 Please note that there are no facilities for camping on site.
 Those wishing to camp or stay in any type of mobile home will be required to make arrangements at a nearby camping site.

 If you cancel before 28th February 2020, your deposit will be refunded in full.
 If you cancel between 1st March 2020 and 30th April 2020, 50% of your deposit (i.e. £100) will be refunded.
 If you cancel on or after 1st May 2020 (for any reason), no refund of your deposit will be made.
 The balance payment must be made no later than 1st June 2020 – after this date no refunds can be made.

 We advise all participants to take out personal insurance to cover you should you have to withdraw from the course at short notice.